How do parents rank their private school options?

 - Tradition: Has your family been attending the same school for generations?

-- The child’s needs: For instance, does a child require a program targeted towards giftedness, ADHD, or learning difficulties?
+- The child's needs: For instance, does a child require a program targeted towards giftedness, ADHD, dyslexia (or other learning difficulties), autism, or Asperger's syndrome (or other developmental disabilities)?

 - Friendships and social networks: Will the child have their friends and peers around them?